Skip to Content

 Aside from the outdoor activities, there is also plenty of amazing food (lots of fresh produce!) and even delicious wine.
 On the off chance I haven’t quite sold you yet, check out some of the top things to do in Salmon Arm:

 • Walk the largest wooden Wharf in North America – I bet you didn’t think going to Salmon Arm meant visiting a record-setting wharf!
 As the longest wooden wharf in North America, it’s got a pretty interesting history.
 You can enjoy walking on the wharf year-round, taking in the scenery of Shuswap Lake.
-If you’re around during the summer, you’ve got to go and enjoy some live music and meal from food trucks!
+If you’re around during the summer, you’ve got to go and enjoy some live music and meals from food trucks!
 It’s got a fun, community feel to it, so make sure to get in on the action.

 • Go hiking – This region has some pretty stellar hikes if you’re ready to get outside and get active.
 One of my favorites is Mt.
 Ida, which is a large 1,564-meter (5,131 feet) mountain south of Salmon Arm.
 There are a few routes to take up the mountain, but if you are up for a challenge, try the Mount Ida Loop.
-It’s a 33 km loop (20.5 miles) with 1,598 meters (5,242 feet) of elevation gain – quite the trek, but so worth it.
+It’s a 33-kilometer loop (20.5 miles) with 1,598 meters (5,242 feet) of elevation gain – quite the trek, but so worth it.
 If you are looking for a more low-key hike, try out Raven Trail or Shuswap North Rail Trail, both of which are fairly easy, and go around Shuswap Lake.

 • Visit the most Northern winery in BC – Larch Hills – You absolutely cannot visit this region of BC without trying out some local wines.
-Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar door tasting.
-Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass and take in the stunning views from their property.
+Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar-door tasting.
+Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass, and take in the stunning views from their property.

 Where to stay in Salmon Arm